Fire Safety

 - hotels and B&Bs, restaurant and takeaways, and leisure venues such as a gym, concert arena, theatre, cinema, theme park or zoo

-- a hostel, medical surgery or hospital, nursing or care home.
+places of worship - a hostel, medical surgery or hospital, nursing or care home.

-Our Teams in Fire Safety
+Our teams in Fire Safety

 Certain licences are granted by councils, not us.
 However, under Article 42 of Regulatory Reform (Fire Safety) Order 2005 (FSO), the local authorities must ensure that we can make representations before any licence is issued under the Licensing Act 2003.
 This is to protect ‘public safety’.
 Some examples are: